bsmith89/make-bml/make-lesson.md

 ## Phony targets ##

-Sometimes its nice to have targets which don't refer to actual files.
+Sometimes its nice to have targets that don't refer to actual files.

 ```makefile
 all: isles.png abyss.png zipf_results.tgz